Deutsche Bank's legal headaches drag into 2015

 European rivals such as UBS UBSN.VX and Barclays (BARC.L) have taken an axe to trading desks in a boost for Deutsche, which has stuck with its dealing divisions.
 Trading revenues rose 20 percent in the fourth quarter, bucking declines at U.S. rivals such as Goldman Sachs (GS.N) and Morgan Stanley (MS.N).

-Overall, Deutsche reported a pretax profit of 253 million euros (189.21 million pounds) in the fourth quarter compared with expectations for pretax loss of 83 million euros, which was the median result of a Reuters poll.
+Overall, Deutsche reported a pretax profit of 253 million euros ($285 million) in the fourth quarter compared with expectations for pretax loss of 83 million euros, which was the median result of a Reuters poll.
 Analysts had expected the bank to swallow 1 billion euros in litigation costs in the quarter compared with the actual 207 million that was booked.

 Deutsche Bank shares were up over 2.6 percent in midday trading, while the Stoxx Europe 600 index .SX7P of European banks hovered just above par.